mustakrakishe/kztv/README.md

     - to delete exising device.

 ## What's new
+### 1.0.4
+- CSA - Devices:
+    - identification code is including into the round brackets;

 ### 1.0.3
 - CSA - Devices: Add, update and cancel_update functions works faster.